-Industrial producer prices are surveyed monthly on the basis of data provided by the selected organizations (about 1100) for the selected representatives (about 4600).
+Industrial producer prices are surveyed monthly on the basis of data provided by the selected organizations (about 1 100) for the selected representatives (about 4 600).
 The reported prices are those agreed upon between the supplier and the customer inland.
 They exclude VAT, excise tax, costs of transport to the customer and costs incidental to the transport, and are invoiced for the more important trade cases.

 The industrial producer price index is calculated from the reported prices using constant weights.
 The index measures the average trend in prices of all industrial products produced and sold in the domestic, Czech market.
-All products produced within the commodity groups of the categories B to E of CZ-NACE are regarded as industrial products.
+All products produced within the commodity groups of the categories B to E of the CZ-NACE classification are regarded as industrial products.

-During the year 2008, was made the transition from the classification CZ-CPA 2003 to the new classification CZ-CPA 2008.
-Since January 2009 are all price indices compiled, calculated and published according to the classifications CZ-NACE 2008 and CZ-CPA 2008.
-Recalculation of price indices for the previous periods has been back to the year 1991.
+During the year 2008, the transition from the original CZ-CPA 2003 classification to the new CZ-CPA 2008 classification was made.
+Since January 2009, all price indices are compiled, calculated, and published according to the CZ-NACE 2008 and the CZ-CPA 2008 classifications.
+Recalculation of price indices for the previous periods has been made back to the year 1991.

-Ratios of constant weights between new and old classification on the level of 4-digit classes of CZ-CPA were used to the recalculation.
+Ratios of constant weights between the new and old classification on the level of 4-digit classes of the CZ-CPA were used for the recalculation.
 Exhaustive information on the new classification is available on the website of the Czech Statistical Office at Classifications.

-During the year 2011 a complex standard revision of industrial producer price indices was taken place.
-On its base, the price indices are calculated on the new 2010 constant weights since January 2012.
-The weights of industrial producer price indices were determined on the structure of 2010 domestic sales from the questionnaires Prům 2-01, P4-01 and Ceny prům 1-12.
+During the year 2011 a complex standard revision of industrial producer price indices was made.
+Based on that, the price indices are calculated on the new 2010 constant weights since January 2012.
+The weights of industrial producer price indices were determined on the structure of 2010 domestic sales from the questionnaires Prům 2-01, P4-01, and Ceny prům 1-12.

 Price indices calculated with the base December 2005 = 100 were replaced by the new technical price indices with the base December 2010 = 100.
-Indices calculated that way are chained from the 4-git level of CZ-CPA to the existing price indices with the base 2005 average = 100 and December 2005 = 100 and thus continuation of the present time series is ensured.
+Indices calculated that way are chained from the 4-digit level of the CZ-CPA to the existing price indices with the base 2005 average = 100 and December 2005 = 100 and thus continuation of the present time series is ensured.

-The base time series for the calculation of the derived indices (month-on-moth, year-on-year and ratio of rolling averages) is 2005 average = 100.
+The base time series for the calculation of the derived indices (month-on-moth, year-on-year, and ratio of rolling averages) is 2005 average = 100.

-Increase (or decrease) of industrial producer prices indicates by how many % the average level of industrial prices increased (or decreased) in the surveyed month in comparison with the same month of the previous year.
+Increase (or decrease) of industrial producer prices indicates by how many % the average level of industrial prices increased (or decreased) in the surveyed month in comparison with the corresponding month of the previous year.